 International Relations and Diplomacy (MSc)

-The two-year MSc IRD programme offers you a unique blend of academic education in international relations and political science with practical graduate education and training in international negotiation and diplomacy.
+The two-year Advanced MSc IRD programme offers you a unique blend of academic education in international relations and political science with practical graduate education and training in international negotiation and diplomacy.

 You attend a wide range of courses, develop your analytical and research skills, take on an internship, write your master’s thesis, and build your network with experts in relevant fields.
 Upon graduation you are prepared to take on positions in international organisations, politics, and diplomacy; or for PhD research.